0xzhang/0xzhang.github.io/README.md

 ------

-This website inspired from [lingxuez.github.io](https://github.com/lingxuez/lingxuez.github.io).
-The blog website inspired from [yurichev.com](https://yurichev.com/).
+The homepage website has been inspired by [lingxuez.github.io](https://github.com/lingxuez/lingxuez.github.io) and the blog website has been inspired by [yurichev.com](https://yurichev.com/).